AClavijo/cakeopenidconnect/readme.md

 # Plugin Google OpenId Connect for Cake 1.3 applications

-This plugin provide Google OpenId Connect to a cake 1.3 Framkework.
+This plugin provide Google OpenId Connect to a cake 1.3 Framework.

-> I try do make the installation easy.
+> I try to make the installation easy.
 So please read the installation part :)

 ## Dependancies